lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 Install the updated
 application keys
 ~~~~~~~~~~~
-{: #fig-flowchart-keys-invalid title="Handling of a set of Application Keys that has Become Invalid" artwork-align="center"}
+{: #fig-flowchart-keys-invalid title="Handling of a Set of Application Keys that Has Become Invalid" artwork-align="center"}

 ## Application Keys or Bound Access Rights Become Invalid ## {#sec-keys-token-invalid}

 The following considers two peers that use the ACE framework for authentication and authorization in constrained environments {{RFC9200}}, and specifically the EDHOC and OSCORE profile of ACE defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.

-When doing so, one of the two peers acts as ACE Resource Server (RS) hosting protected resources.
-The other peer acts as ACE Client, requests from an ACE Authorization Server (AS) an Access Token that specifies access rights for accessing protected resources at the RS, and uploads the Access Token to the RS as part of the ACE workflow.
+When doing so, one of the two peers acts as ACE resource server (RS) hosting protected resources.
+The other peer acts as ACE client, requests from an ACE authorization server (AS) an access token that specifies access rights for accessing protected resources at the RS, and uploads the access token to the RS as part of the ACE workflow.

 Consistent with the used EDHOC and OSCORE profile of ACE, the two peers run EDHOC in order to specifically derive an OSCORE Security Context as their shared set of application keys (see {{Section A.1 of RFC9528}}).
-The successfully completed EDHOC session is bound to the Access Token.
+The successfully completed EDHOC session is bound to the access token.

-After that, the peer acting as ACE Client can access the protected resources hosted at the other peer, according to the access rights specified in the Access Token.
-The communications between the two peers are protected by means of the established OSCORE Security Context, which is also bound to the used Access Token.
+After that, the peer acting as ACE client can access the protected resources hosted at the other peer, according to the access rights specified in the access token.
+The communications between the two peers are protected by means of the established OSCORE Security Context, which is also bound to the used access token.

 Later on, the application at one of the two peers P may have learned that the established OSCORE Security Context CTX is not safe to use anymore, e.g., from the used OSCORE library or from an OSCORE layer that takes part to the communication stack.
-The reasons that make CTX not safe to use anymore are the same ones discussed in {{sec-keys-invalid}} when considering a set of application keys in general, plus the event where the Access Token bound to CTX becomes invalid (e.g., it has expired or it has been revoked).
+The reasons that make CTX not safe to use anymore are the same ones discussed in {{sec-keys-invalid}} when considering a set of application keys in general, plus the event where the access token bound to CTX becomes invalid (e.g., it has expired or it has been revoked).

 When this happens, the application at the peer P proceeds as follows.

 1. If the following conditions both hold, then the application moves to step 2.
 Otherwise, it moves to step 3.

-   * The Access Token is still valid.
+   * The access token is still valid.
 That is, it has not expired yet and the peer P is not aware that it has been revoked.

    * Let us define S as the EDHOC session from which the peer P has derived CTX or the eldest CTX's ancestor OSCORE Security Context.
 Then, since the completion of S with the other peer, the application at P has received from the other peer at least one message protected with any set of application keys derived from S. That is, P has persisted S (see {{Section 5.4.2 of RFC9528}}).